MEPritchard/EduPerformance/README.md

 Meaning a higher class_failure is likely to result in lower math 1, 2 and final scores.
 A very weak negative correlation (-.2 to -.25) exists between absences_portuguese and grades_portuguese.
 There is a weak positive correlation (.21 and .19) seen in red in figure 2 was found between school_support and grade_1 of both math and Portuguese.
-# Fig 1 General Correleation Heatmap
+# Fig 1 General Correlation Heatmap
 ![image](https://github.com/MEPritchard/EduPerformance/assets/128252526/6f66156b-291a-44cf-9d77-8b533532fdea)

 # Fig 2 General Grade Specific Correlation Heatmap